mikel-imaz/projects/README.md

 ## My Data Science projects
 Here you will find my data science projects developed in Jupyter notebooks.

+They are basically Data Analysis, Machine Learning and AI projects using libraries and frameworks such as Pandas and Scikit-learn.

 I have organized them into a Jupyter Book for easier reference.
 You can access the book at https://mikel-imaz.github.io/projects.

 [![](jupyter-book/img/book_scrnshot.png)](https://mikel-imaz.github.io/projects)